sbelakho2/apex-mediation-platform/docs/Customer-Facing/Compliance/Invoicing-Payments.md

    - We filter fraud/invalid clicks
    - Refunds from ad networks
    - Typically 1-3% of traffic
-   - Deducted before revenue share calculation
+  - Deducted before platform fee calculation

 2. **Currency Exchange**
    - Some networks pay in different currencies